 If you want to learn about all the different types of hydroponic systems, check out our guide on:

 Deep Water Culture (DWC)

-In a DWC system your plants roots are constantly exposed to your nutrient solution (this is a so called ‘continues flow system’).
+In a DWC system, your plant roots are constantly exposed to your nutrient solution (this is a so-called ‘continues flow system’).

 This is why it’s extremely important that you start out SLOWLY with adding nutrients.